rapidsai/cudf/docs/cudf/source/developer_guide/developer_guide.md

 ## Code style

-cuDF employs a number of linters to ensure consistent style across the code base:
+cuDF employs a number of linters to ensure consistent style across the code base.
+We manage our linters using [`pre-commit`](https://pre-commit.com/).
+Developers are strongly recommended to set up `pre-commit` prior to any development.
+The `.pre-commit-config.yaml` file at the root of the repo is the primary source of truth for what linters are used and their configuration.
+Specifically, cuDF uses the following tools:

 - [`flake8`](https://github.com/pycqa/flake8) checks for general code formatting compliance.
 - [`black`](https://github.com/psf/black) is an automatic code formatter.